Patrick Faber-Castell: Career

-On 12 December 2006, he married the German actress Mariella Ahrens in New York City.
-The couple had previously met at the wedding of Franjo and Verona Pooth in Vienna in September 2005 and had been engaged since September 2006.
-The church wedding took place on 7 July 2007 in the Faber-Castell Castle in Stein near Nuremberg.
-The couple has a daughter.

-Concern
+FIFA Scandal

 In 2015, Patrick was involved in a scandal related with the 2006 FIFA World Cup organization.
 This situation earned him much negative media attention, as his business partner Robert Louis-Dreyfus allegedly abused the company for bribes to FIFA officials.
 In 2011, Infront was sold to private equity firm Bridgepoint by the consortium of shareholders for approximately 600 million euros.

 Collection

 Alongside his mother and siblings, Faber-Castell owns one of the most important collections of silver and jewelry in Germany.
 Most of the pieces are available to the public in various German museums.
 The private collection has been recorded by the Kunstmuseum Köln and has been published under the name "Ein Rheinischer Silber Schatz – Schmuck und Geraet aus Privatbesitz".

+Personal life

+On 12 December 2006, Faber-Castell married Russian-born Mariella Ahrens, a German actress, in New York City in a civil ceremony.
+The couple was introduced at the wedding of Franjo Pooth and Verona Pooth in Vienna, Austria, in September 2005.
+They had been engaged since September 2006.
+On 7 July 2007 they were formally wed in a church ceremony, at Stein Castle in Bavaria.
+They had one daughter;